Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Discussion

 \subsection{Caveats in MZR measurements}

-Given the uncertain systematics associated with different metallicity measurements (e.g., strong line calibrations and $T_e$ method) and different line indicators (e.g., R3, Ne3O2, N2\Ha) used across various studies, the origin of discrepancy in MZR slopes remains elusive.
-In this study, we only used the R3 line ratio to derive the metallicity and assumed the lower branch solution of metallicity.
+Given the uncertain systematics associated with different metallicity measurements (e.g., strong line calibrations and $T_e$ method) and different line indicators (e.g., R3, Ne3O2, N2\Ha) used across various studies, the origin of the discrepancy in MZR slopes remains elusive.
+In this study, we only used the R3 line ratio to derive the metallicity and assumed the low-metallicity solution of metallicity.
 There are potentially higher metallicity galaxies calculated as low metallicity ones.
 In addition, we are using stacked spectra to derive the MZR.
-The intrinsic scatter of MZR relation cannot be estimated from the median measurements.
+The intrinsic scatter of the MZR relation cannot be estimated from the median measurements.
+In addition, we are only estimating the median from the stacked samples, so that the actual range of metallicities is still not constrained.
+While the stacked measurements are representative of the median properties, and the observed trends from stacks appear real, uncertainties in both the metallicity calibrations and the measurements imply that the differences remain compatible within the errors.
+Calibrations such as R3 could be affected if galaxies with extreme star formation episodes dominate the stack, especially since our sample is selected by \OIII emission and may be biased toward stronger emission-line galaxies compared to the NIRSpec sample used for calibrating the R3 relation.

-In addition, the measurements of stellar masses also introduce systematic uncertainties in MZR. \citet{Whitler_23} show that the assumption of SFH significantly influences the determination of stellar masses during SED fitting.
+Furthermore, the measurements of stellar masses also introduce systematic uncertainties in MZR. \citet{Whitler_23} shows that the assumption of SFH significantly influences the determination of stellar masses during SED fitting.
 Since young stars dominate the observed rest-UV and optical SED, they can outshine any older stellar populations present in the galaxy.
-As a result, the choice of SFH model significantly impacts the derived properties, particularly the early star formation history, stellar age, and total stellar mass of the system.
+As a result, the choice of the SFH model significantly impacts the derived properties, particularly the early star formation history, stellar age, and total stellar mass of the system.
 Different literature studies have different assumptions of SFH, and this can introduce systematic uncertainties in stellar mass measurements and thus the derived MZR. \citet{Nakajima_23} and \citet{Heintz_23} assumed a non-parametric SFH. \citet{Chakraborty_24} and \citet{Sarkar_25} assumed a constant SFH. \citet{Curti_24} assumed a delayed-exponential SFH.

 However, as \citet{Curti_24} incorporates samples from \citet{Nakajima_23}, they mix galaxies analyzed with different SFH assumptions. \citet{Heintz_23} notes that non-parametric SFH typically increases stellar mass estimates by $0.5-1.0$ dex compared to parametric approaches (constant or delayed-exponential SFH).
 This mixing of "high mass" galaxies from non-parametric SFH with "low mass" galaxies from parametric SFH introduces systematic uncertainties in the MZR.
 For a sample with similar metallicities, higher stellar mass estimates will shift points rightward on the MZR plot, potentially flattening the slope and possibly explaining the flatter MZR in \citet{Curti_24}.
 While using consistent SFH assumptions reduces impact on the slope, it still affects normalization (e.g., a $\sim0.5$ dex increase in stellar masses reduces the MZR intercept by $\sim0.1$ dex at fixed slope $\gamma=0.2$).
 Comparisons between different MZR studies should therefore be interpreted cautiously.